nf-core/test-datasets/README.md

 `testdata-tcr` contains the test data needed to run the pipeline for TCRseq data.

-- `TCR_metadata.tsv` contains the paths to the TCR test data.
+- `TCR_metadata.tsv` contains the paths to the TCR test data for the nf-core/airrflow < 3.0.
+- `TCR_metadata_airr.tsv` contains the paths to the TCR test data for nf-core/airrflow > 3.0.
 - `C_primers.fasta` and `linker.fasta` are the primer sequences, and linker sequences for the 5' RACE amplification of the TCR.
 - The `fastq` files are random samples of a human TCRseq 5'RACE sequencing data produced with the TAKARA protocol, for 2 different samples.